dv-lse/fdi-patent-innovate/data/narrative.md

   rotate: [2.3522, -48.8566]
   scale: 7
   choropleth: allpat
-  label: Population density (per ...)
+  label: Number of patents by region (2005)
   format: '.1f'
   colors: schemePiYG-7
 :::

 One common way to measure the innovative capacity of a city is to count the number of residents who are granted patents.

 Based on this metric, local economies are extremely unequal in how much they innovate.
-The colours on the globe represent the patent counts, by region.
+The colours on the globe represent the patent counts in 2015, by region.
 While some regions are innovation hubs, most of the emerged land has no patent.
 Inequality in innovaton potential is even starker at the level of the city: in 2010, Tokyo –the most innovative city- had 9,580 patents, while more than 50,000 cities that patented at least once since 1975, did not have any patent at all that year [7].

 [7]: http://rosencrantz.berkeley.edu/ "Data from the US Patents and Trademark Office"